Okhotsk–Manchurian taiga: Threats

-Commercial gas extraction in the area of Sakhalin Island has brought more industrial human activity, including pipelines through the forests.
+Commercial gas extraction in the area of Sakhalin Island has brought more industrial activity, including pipelines going through the forests.
 As with most of the maritime Far East, pressure from commercial logging affects the forests.

 Urban areas and settlements

 The area is sparsely populated; the largest city is Komsomolsk on the Amur River at the southern edge of the region.
 The region is in the Palearctic realm (Euro-Siberian region).
 It covers 155260 km2.